TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

   four result fields listed in Step A2.
 - Never regenerate a prediction for a match that already has one from earlier today, even on a later run.
-- If you cannot find today's fixture list at all, write a file stating that explicitly rather than guessing matches.
+- If you cannot determine today's fixture list due to a search failure — not because there are simply no matches scheduled today — write a file stating that explicitly rather than guessing matches.
 - If a date's file referenced in manifest.json is missing or malformed, skip that date without error rather than stopping the run.